Data Anomaly Detection

 Freshness anomalies are detected in real-time.
 As Masthead examines log patterns, any deviation from the expected data ingestion schedule immediately triggers an alert about the anomaly.

-In the incident tab, you will find:
+In the Incident tab, you will find:

 The name of the table where the incident occurred.